elastic/ecs/rfcs/text/0013-network-headers.md

 network.header.udp.length
 network.header.udp.checksum

+## Stage 0 Comments

+Comments from Stage 0 pointed out that we may want to capture headers for bi-directional flows so we would want the ability for the headers to be in `source` and `destination` groups not just in one `network` group.

+Another comment from Stage 0 was drop the `header` part to shorten the fields and define tcp flags as an array.

+## Revised Proposal
+With that input revising the proposed fields to be a field set that can be nested under `source` and `destination`.
+It may also be valuable to nest under `observer` and `nat` fields.
+This would be similar to `geo` and `as` field sets.

+Proposal is to name this new field set `header` and have protocol groupings underneath that.
+For example:

+source.header.tcp.flags
+destination.header.ip.flags

 <!--
 Stage 1: Describe at a high level how this change affects fields.
 Which fieldsets will be impacted?
 How many fields overall?
 Are we primarily adding fields, removing fields, or changing existing fields?
 The goal here is to understand the fundamental technical implications and likely extent of these changes. ~2-5 sentences.